HegdeSiddesh/cs6910_Assignment2/Part A/README.md

 ## Architecture of the best model:

-The best model is saved in the file "best_model_cnn.h5" and the same can be loaded into the code using the code:
+The best model is saved in the file "best_model_cnn.h5" and the same can be loaded into the code using the code after placing the model file in the path "MODEL_PATH":
 ```python
 model = load_model(MODEL_PATH)
 ```